mohanarunachalam/thibaultlaurens.github.io/_posts/2013-01-05-calculating-service-availability.md

 * * *

-Service availability is often refered in `nines`.
+Service availability is often referred in `nines`.
 The table below shows the downtime per year and per day allowed according to availabilty and uptime.

 | Availability | Uptime   | Downtime/Year | Downtime/Day     |